department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-plan.md

 1. Veterans will understand the results screen, not be confused by it, and know what they should do next.

 ## Method
-We will conduct **usability testing** to guide research participants through a working prototype.
+We will conduct **usability testing** to guide research participants through a working prototype that presents the questions in the PACT Act wizard.

 Sessions will be conducted over Zoom, and we would like **Zoom transcripts please**.

+*(Idea for conversation guide: If the questions include compound questions with both a date range and a location, later in the research session consider asking each part of the question separately to assess if the participant answered the compound question accurately.)*

 ### Research materials